 The target number of completed household surveys is 1,200 for the Des Moines MPO Add-on area, covering portions of four counties including Dallas, Madison, Polk, and Warren.
 Shape files were provided by the Des Moines MPO for the exact area to be covered.
 These files were mapped to Census block boundaries, covering or partially covering a total of 10,750 blocks.
 Five blocks were dropped due to the block's area within the MPO boundary being less than 1 percent.
 An additional 33 blocks were dropped at the instruction of the MPO due to less than 60 percent of their areas being contained within the designated area.
-Three of the blocks with less than 60 percent of their area of 1,200 will be distributed proportionally to the number of occupied housing units within each of the four county areas in those 10,712 Census blocks.
+Three of the blocks with less than 60 percent of their area covered were retained at the MPO's instruction, due to having larger populations.
+The sample of 1,200 will be distributed proportionally to the number of occupied housing units within each of the four county areas in those 10,712 Census blocks.